-Tech terms like “disruptive,” “as-a-service” and “crypto” are just a few examples of the types of buzzwords that aren’t just found in Silicon Valley anymore.
-They’re used every day in meetings, advertisements, media articles, websites, and white papers.
+Terms like ‘disruptive’, ‘as-a-service’, and ‘crypto’ are just a few examples of the types of buzzwords used every day in meetings, advertisements, media articles, websites, and white papers.
 Tech jargon is invading our online and offline spaces and many of us don’t even understand what these terms mean.

-Often, marketers and businesses lean on buzzwords to make their content sound “smarter” or align with the language used by tech CEOs, investors and others in their industry.
+Often, marketers and businesses lean on buzzwords to make their content sound “smarter” or align with the language used by others in their industry.
 But using industry lingo may have the opposite effect and end up confusing your audience.
-An exclusive buzzword creates barriers between people, alienating employees and customers — plus it doesn’t do your marketing campaign justice.
+Buzzwords create barriers between people, alienating employees and customers, plus it doesn’t do your marketing campaign justice.

-Here are five examples of tech buzzwords to ditch from your marketing:
+Here are five examples of tech buzzwords to try and ditch from your marketing:

 We get it there’s a lot of data out there.
-But do a simple search for “big data” and you’ll quickly understand the fatigue associated with this buzzword.
+But do a simple search for ‘big data’ and you’ll quickly understand the fatigue associated with this phrase.
 Its overuse has caused many to just focus on how much data is being used, rather than how well you’re using it.
-As marketers, one of the most powerful storytelling tools in your arsenal is the ability to illustrate a concept by using examples.
+As marketers, one of the most powerful storytelling tools in your arsenal is being able to illustrate a concept by using examples.
 So, focus on the insights derived from big data, the decisions you make and the actions you take instead.

-Let’s face it — none of us love moving, be it house or data.
-Leave cloud migration to run in the background of your comms and instead emphasize the end user benefits cloud computing can bring.
+Let’s face it, none of us love moving, be it house or data.
+Leave cloud migration to run in the background of your comms and instead emphasise the end user benefits cloud can bring.
 Stay focused on the buyer, not your product or service.

 As more devices become connected, you can bet that this phrase isn’t going away.
 However, if you want your messaging to stand out, focus on the things that make your product different, rather than tossing around this overused phrase.

 Yes, machines can learn now and it’s all very exciting.
-What isn’t exciting is how every solutions provider has latched onto this phrase, even the tech giants.
-Think carefully about your use of this term.
-Poor choices can make machine learning concepts harder to understand than they should be.
+What isn’t exciting is how every solutions provider has latched onto this phrase.
+Think carefully about your use of this term; poor choices can make machine learning concepts harder to understand than they should be.

 Albert Einstein once said, “If you can’t explain it simply, you don’t understand it well enough.”
 The man was onto something here.